AAnzel/Pop_OS_custom_theme/README.md

 * Aleksandar Anžel

 ### About:
+> Note: Scripts do not work for Pop!\_OS 20.10 (GNOME 3.38).
+GTK theme is changed, but Shell theme is not.
+WIP.

 * These scripts were recently modified to support Pop!\_OS 20.04 (GNOME 3.36)
 * The script [pop-color-change.sh](pop-color-change.sh) changes orange and blue/teal accent colors with red accent color.
 This is done both for GTK and SHELL Pop!\_OS theme (light and dark variant).
 * The script [pop-shell-ext-change.sh](pop-shell-ext-change.sh) changes orange active hint color of the Pop Shell extension with red color.
 This is done both for the light and dark variant. **This script is now unnecessary, since the version `0.1.0~1601333522~20.04~33b1199` of Pop Shell extension supports changing of active hint color.**